nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Subsequently, this `PlanList#createAndAddPlan()` method will find out the number of workouts to be added into the new plan.
 This is done in order to check that the number of workouts to be added into the new plan does not exceed 10 workouts, and there should minimally be 1 workout in a plan.
-If the new plan does not meet the minimum and maximum workout number requirement, an `InvalidPlanException` will be thrown.
+If the new plan does not meet the requirements, an `InvalidPlanException` will be thrown.
 <br><br>
-**(Steps 2.1 to 2.2)** An `ArrayList` of `Workout` object is created to store the workouts to be added into the new plan.
+**(Steps 2.1 to 2.2)** An ArrayList of `Workout` objects is created to store the workouts to be added into the new plan.
 <br><br>
 **(Steps 2.3 to 2.4)** As the workout indexes in the user argument parameter (e.g. "1, 2, 3") is of type `String`, the loop will split (by comma) and convert each number string into an `Integer`.